Ice MC

 Ian Colin Campbell (born 22 March 1965), better known as Ice MC, is a British rapper who started his professional music career in Italy, when he got a record deal signing to record producer and singer Savage and released his debut single "Easy" in 1989.
 He's best known for the Eurodance 1990s hit singles "Take Away the Colour", "Think About the Way" and "It's a Rainy Day".
 Ice MC singles are most notable for being the first Eurodance songs to blend raggamuffin rapping style with female singing choruses.
 Zanetti's music team produced Ice MC hits while also producing songs for other major Italian artists of the same decade, like Double You, Alexia, and Corona.

+Early life

+Ian Colin Campbell was born on 22 March 1965 in Nottingham, England, to Jamaican immigrant parents.
+He grew up in the Hyson Green area of Nottingham.
+During high school, he earned the nickname "Ice" from his initials "IC," which later evolved into "Ice MC" (meaning Master of Ceremonies).
+After leaving school, Campbell became interested in breakdancing and clubs.
+In 1983, he joined a breakdancing group and toured Europe with them, marking his early involvement in the performing arts before transitioning to music.

 Career

 The first albums

 In 1989 in Italy, Ice MC met singer and artist Roberto Zanetti (also as composer known as Savage and producer as Robyx).
 Their first single called "Easy", made in a hip house style, came out in 1989.
 It became successful all over Europe, reaching the top 5 in Italy and the top 3 in Germany.
 The two next singles, "Cinema" and "Scream", and the subsequent debut album, Cinema (released later in 1990), were also successful.
 In 1992 his second LP, My World, came out but failed to achieve the success of its predecessor.